 The roar.
 For the past eleven months I yearned for it.
 I spoke incessantly of it.
 And I counted the days until those famous words were preached from the loudspeakers and the roar began.
 “Drivers, start your engines,” commanded Tom Kristensen, the nine-time winner of the 24 Hours of Le Mans and Grand Marshal for Rolex 24 at Daytona 2016.

 Just one year ago, I was coerced into making the four hour drive up to Daytona, from Miami, for the Rolex 24 at Daytona.
-For years I had wanted to attend, but one thing after another prevented me, and then finally last year, my darling, Lauren (who shot and penned the first installment of Rolex 2016), convinced me to go after a long and grueling trip to Japan for Tokyo Auto Salon with Vossen.
-Thankfully, though, she was so convincing, because my life would have never been the same without the Rolex 24.
+For years I had wanted to attend, but one thing after another prevented me, and then finally last year friends convinced me to go after a long and grueling trip to Japan for Tokyo Auto Salon with Vossen.
+Thankfully, though, the convincing work, because my life would have never been the same without the Rolex 24.

 My very talented friend, Greg Keysar (@keysarphoto), flew down to Miami from Maryland for the event, and we made our way up to Daytona late on Thursday night, meeting up with Nickoli and Nando, from Simply Clean (@iamsimplyclean) to set up camp and settle in for the weekend.
 Narrowly missing afternoon and evening showers, we got into the track just before practice finished, getting a quick teaser of the roar before falling asleep.

 Friday morning came and we ventured out to stock up on firewood for the long weekend.
-We returned to the sound of the first Ferrari Challenge, followed by the BMW Performance 200, and then Neil (@neilramcharitar) and Lauren (@myimola) and her father arrived, and the party really began!
+We returned to the sound of the first Ferrari Challenge, followed by the BMW Performance 200, and then Neil (@neilramcharitar) arrived, and the party really began!

 Saturday morning came quick, though, and the second Ferrari Challenge passed us by in the blink of an eye.
 It wasn’t long before the Rolex 24 Heritage cars made their rounds, and Greg and I hustled to snap as much as we could in the few laps that they did!